paudirac/Error-ROP/README.md

 ## Chaining

-The real usability gain of using `either` occurs when you have a recipe that comprises several things to do and you need to stop at the first step that fails.
+The real usability gain of using `rop` occurs when you have a recipe that comprises several things to do and you need to stop at the first step that fails.